 Step 1: Create a New React Application

-• Navigate to the src folder in the file explorer on the left-hand side of VSCode.
+srcfolder in the file explorer on the left-hand side of VSCode. - Open the

 import React, { Component } from 'react';